-Alabama Assistance Programs That state of Alabama has many programs to help struggling families with bills and other issues.
+Alabama Assistance Programs.
+The state of Alabama has many churches, government, and community programs to help struggling families with bills and other issues.
 No matter what county you live in, if you qualify financially, you can get the help you need to keep your family going.

-It is important to reach out for help as soon as you have a problem.
-Keep the names and phone numbers of agencies that can give you assistance.
+It is essential to reach out for help as soon as you have a problem.
+Keep the names and phone numbers of agencies that can assist you.
 If you need help with rent, mortgage, utilities, or food, contact the agencies below.
-We will tell you where to go for assistance with bills.
+We will tell you where to go for assistance with rent and other bills.

 SNAP Food Benefits